JohnBra/rpc-websocketserver/README.md

 ```

 ### Server
-Set up your ws server similar to the way you would in the [ws example](https://github.com/websockets/ws/blob/master/README.md#multiple-servers-sharing-a-single-https-server) and add your own namespaces
+Set up your ws server similar like you would in the [ws example](https://github.com/websockets/ws/blob/master/README.md#multiple-servers-sharing-a-single-https-server) and add your own namespaces
 ```typescript
 import express from 'express';
 import http from 'http';